Looked After Reviews

 Where parents do not attend the review/part of the meeting and contribute their views in some other manner, a discussion should take place between the social worker and the IRO as to whether it is in the child's interest for the parents to receive a full record of the review, and, if not, what written information should be sent to them.
 Examples of where this should be a consideration are where there is a 'no contact order' or supervised contact only.

-The child's Service Manager should consider the decisions made at each Looked After Review within 5 working days of receiving them and to advise the IRO and all those who attended the review if they are unable to agree them.
+The child's Team Manager should consider the decisions made at each Looked After Review within 5 working days of receiving them and to advise the IRO and all those who attended the review if they are unable to agree them.

 If no response is received the decisions should be considered agreed by the local authority and should be implemented within the timescales set out in them.